searchmetrics/ecs-workshop/README.md

 ```shell
 aws ecr get-login-password --region eu-west-1 | docker login --username AWS --password-stdin <registryId>.dkr.ecr.eu-west-1.amazonaws.com
 ```
-> Replace registryId with the newly created repository Id After login, we can build the image:
+> Replace <registryId> with the newly created repository Id After login, we can build the image:
 ```shell
 docker build -t <repositoryUri> -f Dockerfile .
 ```
->Replace repositoryUri with the newly created repository URI.\\
+>Replace <repositoryUri> with the newly created repository URI.

 Once the build is done, we can push the image:
 ```shell
 docker push <repositoryUri>
 ```
+>Replace <repositoryUri> with the newly created repository URI.

 ## Create a Task definition
 ### Add variables
 ## Create a Service